Master of Education

 The Master of Education (MEd or M.Ed. or Ed.M.; Latin Magister Educationis or Educationis Magister) is a master's degree awarded by universities in many countries.
 This degree in education often includes the following majors: curriculum and instruction, counseling, school psychology, and administration.
 It is often conferred for educators advancing in their field.
-Similar degrees (providing qualifications for similar careers) include the Master of Arts in Education (MAEd or M.A.Ed. or M.A.E.) and the Master of Science in Education (MScEd or M.Sc.Ed. or M.S.E.).
+Similar degrees (providing qualifications for similar careers) include the Master of Arts in Education (MAEd or M.A.Ed. or M.A.E.) and the Master of Science in Education (M.S.Ed. or MScEd or M.Sc.Ed. or M.S.E.).

 Categories of study

 Typical programs branch into one of several categories:

 Curriculum and instruction/curriculum and teaching

 This is typically the area to advance knowledge of, and professional practice in, teaching and learning.
 Coursework in this field generally focuses on teaching, public service, and scholarship.
 Often at the master's level, curriculum and instruction majors (or curriculum and teaching at some schools) participate in educational research.
 This major is designed often for preparation to enter educational careers in schools, including classroom teaching.